yogesh-studypad/cocos-docs/manual/framework/html5/facebook-sdk/facebook-test-case/en.md

 By running the test case project, you will find a `Facebook SDK Test` in the list of test cases.

-There are two test cases which demostrate how to use the Facebook SDK.
+There are two test cases which demostrate how to use the Facebook Integration.

 1. Facebook SDK Sharing Test